-of geographical location (λ, φ) to allow a better representation of the bathymetry, especially in the case of small slopes (where the bathymetry varies by less than one level thickness from one grid point to the next).
+In z-coordinate partial step, the depths of the model levels are defined by the reference analytical function $z_0(k)$ as described in the previous section, except in the bottom layer.
+The thickness of the bottom layer is allowed to vary as a function of geographical location (λ, φ) to allow a better representation of the bathymetry, especially in the case of small slopes (where the bathymetry varies by less than one level thickness from one grid point to the next).
 The reference layer thicknesses e{3t}^0 have been defined in the absence of bathymetry.
 With partial steps, layers from 1 to jpk-2 can have a thickness smaller than $e{3t}(jk)$.
-The model deepest layer (jpk-1) is allowed to have either a smaller or larger thickness than $e{3t}(jpk)$: the maximum thickness allowed is $2 e{3t}(jpk - 1)$.
-This has to be kept in mind when specifying values in namdom namelist, as the maximum depth pphmax in partial steps: for example, with pphmax = 5750 m for the DRAKKAR 45 layer grid, the maximum ocean depth allowed is actually 6000 m (the default thickness $e{3t}(jpk - 1)$ being 250 m).
-Two variables in the namdom namelist are used to define the partial step vertical grid.
-The mimimum water thickness (in meters) allowed for a cell partially filled with bathymetry at level jk is the minimum of rn_e3zps_min (thickness in meters, usually 20 m) or $e{3t}(jk) rn_e3zps_rat$ (a fraction, usually 10%, of the default thickness $e{3t}(jk)$).
+The model deepest layer (jpk-1) is allowed to have either a smaller or larger thickness than $e{3t}(jpk)$: the maximum thickness allowed is $2 e{3t}(jpk-1)$.
+This has to be kept in mind when specifying values in namdom namelist, as the maximum depth pphmax in partial steps: for example, with pphmax = 5750 m for the DRAKKAR 45 layer grid, the maximum ocean depth allowed is actually 6000 m (the default thickness $e{3t}(jpk-1)$ being 250 m).
+Two variables in the name namelist are used to define the partial step vertical grid.
+The minimum water thickness (in meters) allowed for a cell partially filled with bathymetry at level jk is the minimum of rn_e3zps_min (thickness in meters, usually 20 m) or $e{3t}(jk) rn_e 3zps_rat$ (a fraction, usually 10%, of the default thickness $e{3t}(jk)$).

-4.3.4 s-coordinate (ln_sco=true)
+4.4.4 s-coordinate (ln_sco=true)